Venture-Coding/Machine-Learning-under-Kiril-E/Regression/Random Forest Reg.md

 Note :
-  Bagging aka Bootstrapped Aggregating, is just a sampling technique, not specific to RF.
+  Bagging aka Bootstrapping & Aggregating, is just a sampling technique, not specific to RF.
+Here it refers to bootstrapping samples from given data and feednig it to individual trees and then aggregating the output of all the indiv. models.